 DIY Checks before Bringing in Professional Building Inspectors

 Inspecting a property or building before you decide on buying it is essential.
-You are likely to need a professional building inspection company to assess any potential property purchase.
+You are likely to need a professional building inspector to assess any potential property purchase.
 However, there are some things you can check and inspect the property yourself before bringing in these professionals.

 If you have family members or friends who are willing to help you in examining your property, the better.
 They can give you some pointers or useful information which may guide your inspection.